11 Signs Your Mom Might Have Jealousy Issues & How To Deal With It

 Instead of showing support, her actions make it feel like a competition.
 As Cullins says, "a mom with jealousy issues will find it hard to allow you to grow or gain ground without trying to stay on your level or one step ahead of you."

-2. She Acts Bored When You Share Big News
+2. She Acts Bored When You Share Big Things With Her

-Jealousy can be a pretty painful emotion, so your mom may try to tamp hers down by feigning disinterest or boredom whenever you share good news, as a way to protect herself.
+Jealousy can be a pretty painful emotion, so your mom may try to tamp hers down by feigning disinterest or boredom whenever you share good updates about your life, as a way to protect herself.
 She might cut a phone call short or change the subject, leaving you wonder why she doesn't seem to care.

 "This can knock the wind out of your sails, which is the intention," Cullins says.
 "Jealous moms have a difficult time responding to their children’s accomplishments with genuine joy and happiness, so they just might try to steal yours."